-The United States removed Saudi Arabia from the Special 301 Watch List in February 2010 in recognition of the significant progress that Saudi Arabia has made in improving its intellectual property rights (IPR) regime.
-As noted in the announcement of that step, the United States continues to carefully monitor the adequacy and effectiveness of IPR protection and enforcement in Saudi Arabia, including the imposition of deterrent level penalties for violations of Saudi copyright law, action to increase the use of legal software within the Saudi government, and adequate protection for patented pharmaceutical products.
+The United States continues to carefully monitor the adequacy and effectiveness of IPR protection and enforcement in Saudi Arabia, including the imposition of deterrent level penalties for violations of Saudi copyright law, action to increase the use of legal software within the Saudi government, and adequate protection for patented pharmaceutical products.
+Saudi Arabia is in the process of restructuring its IPR regime by creating an IPR Commission to handle copyrights, patents, and trademarks under a single entity.
+Although the organizational structure and responsibilities of this commission are still unclear, many stakeholders in the private and public sectors have expressed optimism that this effort will increase governmental efficiency.